Deep Span Representations for Named Entity Recognition: Experiments

+Appendix~\ref{app:categorical} further lists the category-wise $F_1$ scores; the results show that \ours\ can consistently outperform the biaffine model, a classic and strong baseline, across most entity categories.
+Appendix~\ref{app:chinese-flat-res} provides additional experimental results on Chinese NER, suggesting that the effectiveness of \ours\ is generalizable across languages.

-Overall, \ours\ shows strong and competitive performance on nested and flat, English and Chinese NER tasks.
+Overall, \ours\ shows strong and competitive performance on both the nested and flat NER tasks.
 Given the long-term extensive investigation and experiments on these datasets by the NLP community, the seemingly marginal performance improvements are still notable.
-In addition, compared with \citet{li2022unified} who report average evaluation results, \ours\ can achieve on-par or higher average $F_1$ scores on most datasets.
-This suggests that our model performs robustly.